tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Players can maximize their profit either by trading resources with other players, or win the one million prize.

-Players can make transactions between each other in order to trade every sort of resources that is available in the
+Two players can make transactions between each other in order to trade every sort of resources that is available in the
 game:  Money, trust, loyalty, and votes.

 The game is overseen by a _judging party_, also called _game master_.
 Its role in the original game is to make sure that